- Key statistics about women and mental health

 Prevalence of key mental health problems among women

 Women receive more primary (day-to-day) care than men for mental health conditions, yet the difference of secondary care (hospital and specialist treatment) is less.
-It’s hard to say that women experience more mental health issues at primary care level, as women are more likely to seek help in comparison to their male counterparts.1
+It’s hard to say that women experience more mental health issues at the primary care level, as women are more likely to seek help in comparison to their male counterparts.1

 The prevalence of key mental health problems between men and women doesn’t differ too much, but the types of conditions and the life stages when these disorders are diagnosed do differ.
 For example, it’s more common for young women to experience eating disorders, self-harm and depression, in comparison to young boys who are more likely to have conditions such as ADHD or substance abuse.